 "This is a Hybrid Multi-channel SACD, which plays on any CD player.
 However, when played on an SACD player, the listener will hear the exceptional audio resolution that only a DSD recording can provide."

-David wrote that he found the quote on the cover of a CD by the South Dakota Chorale.
+David wrote that he found the quote on the cover of a CD by the South Dakota Chorale, Buy Retin-A Without Prescription.
 The CD was called In Paradisum.
 All I can say is that the way “into paradise” is not being put on or into an audio player.

 David will receive a copy of 642 Things to Write About, created by members of the San Francisco Writers Grotto and published by Chronicle Books.